jmaaks/macos-setup/README.md

 ### MacStore Apps (WIP)

-These apps only available via the App Store. (sigh)
+These apps only available via the App Store:

-TODO: Port bork : https://github.com/mattly/bork/blob/master/types/macstore.sh and do this automagically!

-  - Monosnap
-  - Pages
-  - Keynote
-  - Numbers
-  - etc
+*

+mas from Homebrew will install Mac App Store apps

 ### Application Settings (WIP)